google-marketing-solutions/tagsmith/docs/features/daily-quiz.md

   - **Firing Triggers**: `Tagsmith - Daily quiz`

 4. Preview to see if everything works

+- To test quiz for a specific date, append `#__tagsmith.dailyQuiz.date=20240120` (change number to the date you want to test) to the end of your URL.

 5. Submit & publish

 ## `tagsmith.dailyQuiz.quizConfigs` format